TrackerGuru Developer Guide

 * * potential user see sample contacts I can expect how the contacts will look like before using the App

-* * * new user see usage instructions I can refer to instructions when I forget how to use the App
+* * * new user access help instructions easily I can refer to instructions when I forget how to use the App

 * * new user delete a role from an existing contact I can remove roles that no longer apply to the contact